FISP / NYC Local Law 11

 New in Cycle 8

 Every succeeding Inspection cycle involves a change effected by the DOB which causes some confusion for both Owners and their inspecting professionals.
 For example, staggered inspection cycles, and the term “QEWI,” or Qualified Exterior Wall Inspector, were introduced in the previous inspection Cycle 7 (2010-2015).
-In Cycle 8, there are currently two significant changes: The “DOB NOW: Safety” portal for all FISP (LL11) reports and related filings; and required “Balcony Railing Inspections” and documentation of permits for existing balcony enclosures, greenhouse structures and solarium structures.
+In Cycle 8, the significant change has been the introduction of the “DOB NOW: Safety” portal for all FISP (LL11) reports and related filings.

 “DOB NOW: Safety” for FISP (LL11) Compliance